-- Customize the amount of time user sessions remain valid. - Redirect the user to other resources. - Customize the content the user receives based on attributes contained in a user directory. - Pass static text, user attributes, DN attributes, customized active responses, or the runtime values of defined variables from the Policy Server to a SiteMinder Agent. - Instruct a Agent for SharePoint to generate WS-Security headers and SAML Session Tickets
+- Customize the amount of time user sessions remain valid. - Redirect the user to other resources. - Customize the content the user receives based on attributes contained in a user directory. - Pass static text, user attributes, DN attributes, customized active responses, or the runtime values of defined variables from the Policy Server to a CA SiteMinder[®] Agent. - Instruct a SiteMinder WSS Agent to generate WS-Security headers and SAML Session Tickets

 Policies rules can be bound to one or more responses.
-The types of responses you bind to SiteMinder policy rules directly correlates to SiteMinder performance during authorization.
+The types of responses you bind to CA SiteMinder[®] policy rules directly correlates to CA SiteMinder[®] performance during authorization.